Visual Testing: A Beginner’s Guide

 If these image differences are caused by bugs, developers can fix them and rerun the test to check if the fixes actually worked.
 If differences are caused by subsequent changes in the UI, developers will have to review the screenshot and update baseline images against which visual tests can be run in the future.

-Visual testing vs Functional Testing
+Visual Testing vs Functional Testing

 Most software tests are designed to verify that various aspects of software function are working as they are meant to.
 However, these tests don’t usually cover visual aspects of the software, which are extremely important from the users’ perspective.

-In the example at the beginning of the article, functional tests would have shown that the website was working perfectly, including the Submit button.
+In the example at the beginning of the article, functional tests would have shown that the website was working perfectly, including the Checkout button.
 But in the real world, the users were facing a major issue and couldn’t execute one of the main functions the website was actually built for.

 Visual Testing vs. Manual QA